|

 Holiday Park for camping is close to

+the village.
 Glentrool Park is 1 mile east of

 Glentrool village with a visitor centre,